Groupoid exactness and the weak containment problem: Amenability at infinity

 Let $\cG$ be an \'etale groupoid.
 It is strongly amenable at infinity if and only if the semi-direct product groupoid $\beta_r\cG\rtimes \cG$ is amenable.
 This can be defined in terms of positive definite functions as recalled in Proposition \ref{prop:amen3}.
-We are going to provide a characterization where the obscure space $\beta_r \cG$ does not occur.
-To that end we introduce the dense open subspace
+We are going to provide a characterization where the obscure space $\beta_r \cG$ does not appear.
+To that end we introduce the dense open subspace of $\beta_r\cG\rtimes \cG$.
+For simplicity, we will use the notation $q$ instead of $r_\beta : \beta_r\cG \to X=\cG^{(0)}$.
+We recall that the restriction of $q$ to $\cG$ is the range map $r$.